huggingface/llm-vscode/README.md

 It was forked from [tabnine-vscode](https://github.com/codota/tabnine-vscode) & modified for making it compatible with open source code models on [hf.co/models](https://huggingface.co/models).

-We also have exntesions for:
+We also have extensions for:
 * [neovim](https://github.com/huggingface/hfcc.nvim)
 * [jupyter](https://github.com/bigcode-project/jupytercoder)